ludus-leonis/FreeBeeGee/docs/roadmap.md

 ## v0.23.0

 * [X] asset depth setting for more/less shadow
-* [ ] exclude protected pieces from operation, instead of denying operation
+* [X] exclude protected pieces from multi-select operation, instead of denying it to all
 * [X] move selection via cursor keys
 * [ ] tweak minor grid visibility
 * [X] cleanup 'x/y' and '3x3:3' in library window